 If you’ve been hurt, you can rely on the skilled traumatic brain injury lawyers at Adamson & Cleveland, LLC to push for full and fair compensation for your losses.

-Evidence Necessary in a Brain Injury Claim
+What Evidence is Necessary in a Brain Injury Claim?

 Georgia law requires accident victims to show that another party’s recklessness caused their injuries.
 This is called proving negligence.